Melody-Lisa/Folded-Fairy/readme.md

 Fonts have been imported from [Google Fonts](https://fonts.google.com/).

 * The [Luxurious Script](https://fonts.google.com/specimen/Luxurious+Script?query=luxuriou) font has been used for the main title on each page along with subheadings and certain parts of the about section.
 "Cursive" is the fallback font in case the browser doesn't import the font correctly.
 I chose this style of font as I believe it compliments the style of the product.
+I have made sure not to use it on any part of the site where information is provided for the user to ensure readability for any sections that require reading.

 * The [Montserrat](https://fonts.google.com/specimen/Montserrat?query=mont) font has been used for the main text across the site with "sans-serif" as fallback if the browser doesn't import the font correctly.
 This is a common font used in websites, is easy to read and provides good contrast with the title font.